Resume Builder

 3. Rewrite each bullet to show actions, responsibilities, tools, results, and numbers where you can.

-4. Download the PDF and save a separate copy for each job application.
+4. Download the file and save a separate copy for each job application.

 Editable resume PDF